anonymous-replication/replication-package-github/README.md

 **Note that you need *zip* installed on your machine.**

+The complete list of features is avaliable at [here](https://github.com/anonymous-replication/replication-package-github/blob/master/features.md)

 <h4> Acknowledgments </h4>

 We would like to thank [GHTorrent](https://ghtorrent.org/) as it was the main provider of the data.